molcikas/photon/README.md

 ## Change Tracking

-By default, photon tracks the state of each entity in each aggregate and only saves an entity if a change occurred.
+By default, photon tracks the state of each entity in each aggregate and only saves a row if at least one column changed.
 There is no concept of "flushing" changes.
 All queries (including inserts and updates) are always executed immediately.

-If a queried aggregate will not be updated during a transaction, you can disable change tracking to optimize memory and performance.
+If a queried aggregate will not be updated during a transaction, you can disable change tracking to reduce memory usage and improve performance.

 ```java
 MyTable myTable = transaction